KarelZe/thesis/references/obsidian/❓ Questions.md

 - Research / understand why this research gap hasn't been addressed earlier.
 - Research works on options trade classification since the draft was published.
 - How do stock direction classification and stock trade classification relate?
+- The results of [[@savickasInferringDirectionOption2003]] seem to be to good to be true.
+Could the data set of [[@savickasInferringDirectionOption2003]] be reconstructed one-by-one (e. g., sample selection) first?
+Where could possible errors be?
 - Fully understand why option trade classification matters.
 - Research works on stock trade classification with ML
 	- What feature engineering is commonly applied?
 Why?